Help to Buy equity loans

-According to official government statistics released in December 2015, 62,569 properties were bought using Help to Buy equity loans in the scheme's first 30 months.
+According to official government statistics, 81,014 properties were bought using Help to Buy equity loans between 1 April 2013, when the scheme was launched, 30 March 2016.
 Of these, 81% were bought by first-time buyers.

-Go further: what is a mortgage?
-Video guide
+Go further: What is a mortgage?
+Find out in our video guide

 Help to Buy equity loan: what you'll have to pay